Communication Sciences and Disorders

 - APPLY TO BGSU GRADUATE COLLEGE

-In addition to the application at www.csdcas.org, you must also apply to the BGSU Graduate College.
+In addition to the application at www.csdcas.org, you must also apply to the BGSU Graduate College using the below button.
 Students will not be considered for admission until both the CSDCAS application and the BGSU Graduate College application are completed.

 You are required to complete the on-line application and pay the mandatory BGSU application fee.